 Developments relating to bid-rigging and price-fixing

 Bid-rigging refers to agreements between competitors or enterprises engaged in identical or similar production or trading of goods or provision of services that have the effect of eliminating or reducing competition for bids or adversely affecting or manipulating the process for bidding.
 Bid-rigging is prohibited under the Competition Act and is presumed to cause AAEC.
-In fact, Section 3(3)(d) of the Competition Act is applicable to all existing and prospective bidders with respect to any tender, regardless of whether they were engaged in the business of manufacture or sale of the purported infringing product at the time of bidding.
+In fact, section 3(3)(d) of the Competition Act is applicable to all existing and prospective bidders with respect to any tender, regardless of whether they were engaged in the business of manufacture or sale of the purported infringing product at the time of bidding.
 However, the allegation of an agreement to rig bids cannot be sustained in the absence of any evidence of collusion among participating bidders and non-participating companies, or that participating bidders had prior knowledge regarding non-participation of other companies.

 The CCI has been proactive in examining bid-rigging cases, especially those involving public procurement.
 This is evident from the fact that the CCI has initiated investigations into potential bid-rigging on its own volition in multiple instances.
 The CCI may rely on smoking-gun or circumstantial evidence to establish bid-rigging, as direct evidence of bid-rigging is not always easily traceable.
 For instance, in concluding the existence of bid-rigging with respect to the operation and management of solid waste in Pune, the CCI relied on the existence of proxy bidders, as well as technical and price bids that were scanned and uploaded from the same IP address.
-The circumstantial evidence that the CCI has relied on in its past decisional practice includes:
+The circumstantial evidence that the CCI has relied on in its past decisional practice include:

 - the quoting of unusually higher rates than previous tenders;

 - a heightened frequency of calls and SMSs exchanged between bidders prior to the bid;

 - the exchange of sensitive information prior to the bid;